fenago/natural-language-processing-workshop/lab_guides/Lab_2.md

 ============

-In the previous chapter, we learned about the concepts of **Natural Language Processing** (**NLP**) and text analytics.
+In the previous lab, we learned about the concepts of **Natural Language Processing** (**NLP**) and text analytics.
 We also took a quick look at various preprocessing steps.
-In this chapter, we will learn how to make text understandable to machine learning algorithms.
+In this lab, we will learn how to make text understandable to machine learning algorithms.

 As we know, to use a machine learning algorithm on textual data, we need